FrTony92/cel_input/README.md

 go run ./cmd/mito/main.go -data example.json example.cel
 ```

-You should have the ame result that the one given by the GitHub README.md file.</br>
+You should have the same result that the one given by the GitHub README.md file.</br>